-Full of raw nutrition and healthy fats that fuel me until midday, I thought it was high time to write a post on my smoothie recipe and stick my little toe into the exceedingly controversial waters of diet and cancer.
-Here’s the recipe with commentary to follow; blend all ingredients on low until incorporated:
+Although no longer suffering from episodes of small bowel obstruction, I have maintained my ritual of blending a breakfast smoothie for its anti-cancer benefits.
+I thought it was high time to write a post on my smoothie recipe and stick my little toe into the exceedingly controversial waters of diet and cancer.
+Here’s the recipe with commentary to follow.

+Blend all ingredients on low until incorporated:

-- 2 cups of raw milk kefir
+- 2 cups raw milk kefir

 - 1 raw egg yolk

-- 1/2 to 1 avocado (depending on size)
+- ½ to 1 avocado (depending on size)

-- A small handful of blueberries
+- Small handful organic blueberries

 - Various superfood powders